yarafe/Test/Sentinel/faz-microsoft-sentinel2.md

 }
 </code></pre>

+- Step 2: Configure Access Control
-Select Access Control (IAM) for the DCR and then select Add role assignment.
+    - Navigate to Access Control (IAM) section for the DCR.
+    - Add role assignment.
-Select Monitoring Metrics Publisher > Next.
+    - Select: Monitoring Metrics Publisher > Next.
-Select User, group, or service principal for Assign access to and choose Select members.
-Select the application that you created and then choose Select.
+    - Select User, group, or service principal for Assign access to and choose Select members.

-You can find more details from [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal)
+    - Choose the application that you created and then click Select to confirm assignment.

+For more details, refer to the Azure Documentation [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal)

-- Install Fluent Bit on linux VM
+- Step 3: Install Fluent Bit on linux VM

-Install the most recent version release from the script.
+Run the installation script for the latest version:
 <pre><code>
 curl https://raw.githubusercontent.com/fluent/fluent-bit/master/install.sh | sh
 </code></pre>